What Does Genesis 19:24-25 Mean?

 Personal Reflection

-- How does knowing that God judges sin but also provides a way out shape the way I view both holiness and grace?
+- How does knowing that God judges evil but also rescues the righteous shape the way I view justice, mercy, and hope in a broken world?

 A Challenge For You